February 21, 2023

 6. GENERA

-88 Brazilian genera are residual - with high representation in South America but very low (not null, however) in Brazil (SEE); 56 genera are hypercentered in the country (SEE); 91 genera are holoendemic - not endemic to Brazil but in our country they have only endemic species (SEE).
+96 Brazilian genera are underrepresented in country - with high representation in South America but very low in Brazil; 59 genera are hypercentered in the country; 88 genera are semiendemic - not endemic to Brazil but in our country they have only endemic species.
+For a complete and detailed list, see Odd Distributions in Brazil.

 Brazilian largest genera are, via POWO (FEV 09, 2024, except Paepalanthus): Miconia (588), Eugenia (453), Myrcia (450), Mimosa (384), Croton (345), Piper (296), Solanum (281), Chamaecrista (278), Begonia (251), Paepalanthus (242), Paspalum (207) and Mikania (207).

-Brazil's 356 endemic genera correspond to 12.87% of the country's genera and 8.576% of the continental total; the 13 countries together on the continent totaled 636 national endemic genera (SEE), 55.974% of them Brazilian and together corresponding to 15.321% of the continental amount.
+Brazil's 355 endemic genera correspond to 12.87% of the country's genera and 8.564% of the continental total; the 13 countries together on the continent totaled 633 national endemic genera (SEE), 56.082% of them Brazilian and together corresponding to 15.271% of the continental amount.
 Suriname and Uruguay do not have endemic genera.
-61 families has endemic genera in Brazil (inc. Ehretiaceae, Eriocaulaceae and Sapotaceae), being the only country in the world with an endemic genera in:
+59 families has endemic genera in Brazil (inc. Ehretiaceae, Eriocaulaceae and Sapotaceae, excluding Ximeniaceae and Anisophylleaceae), being the only country in the world with an endemic genera in Martyniaceae and Humiriaceae.

 And it is the only one in South America (in addition to the three above) in:

-Achariaceae, Annonaceae, Balanophoraceae, Capparaceae, Cleomaceae, Commelinaceae, Connaraceae, Convolvulaceae, Eriocaulaceae, Iridaceae, Lauraceae, Ochnaceae, Ximeniaceae, Orobanchaceae, Linderniaceae, Lythraceae, Salicaceae, Polygalaceae, Menispermaceae, and Celastraceae.
+Achariaceae, Annonaceae, Capparaceae, Cleomaceae, Commelinaceae, Connaraceae, Convolvulaceae, Eriocaulaceae, Iridaceae, Lauraceae, Ochnaceae, Orobanchaceae, Linderniaceae, Lythraceae, Salicaceae, Polygalaceae, Menispermaceae and Celastraceae.

 11 CHILE Aristolochiaceae, Campanulaceae, Caryophyllaceae, Escalloniaceae, Francoaceae, Lardizabalaceae, Gomortegaceae, Phillesiaceae, Plumbaginaceae, Phytolacaceae, Tecophileaceae.